How can I quickly find answers to frequently asked questions?

 3000 Clicking the field displays up to 10 elements at a time

-128 MB in the Yandex Tracker interface or via the API
+128 MB in the Yandex Tracker interface and via the API

 Recommended number of followers per issue